 Sagres - Algarve - Portugal

 Welcome to Sagres Uncovered!
-Your Sagres holiday guide!
+Your guide to 2018 Sagres holidays!

 Sagres is the most south-westerly resort in the Algarve and in Roman times was part of an area called the Promontorium Sacrum (from whence the name, Sagres, derives).
 At this time it was believed to be the most westerly part of the world and it was thought that the setting sun off the point made the waters of the ocean boil.
 It is still relatively untouched by tourism and is an attractive town of mainly low rise houses, lining the quiet streets.